iXab3r/EyeAuras.Wiki/scripting/examples/basic/mouse-track-with-overlay.md

     rectangle.Location = sendInputApi.CursorPosition;
 }

-// This is where we end up when the script is commanded to stop Log.Info("Completed tracking");
+// This is where we will end up when the script is commanded to stop Log.Info("Completed tracking");
 ```

 > Naturally, the overlay can render not only squares.
-It can be anything - text, images, even videos.
+It can be anything - text, image, even video.
 {.is-info}